-- MIN\SIZE: The minimum number of servers the server pool should contain.
-If the number of servers in a server pool is below the value of this attribute, then Oracle Clusterware automatically moves servers from elsewhere into the server pool until the number of servers reaches the attribute value, or until there are no free servers available from less important pools. - MAX\SIZE: The maximum number of servers the server pool may contain. - IMPORTANCE: A number from 0 to 1000 (0 being least important) that ranks a server pool among all other server pools in a cluster.
+- MIN_SIZE: The minimum number of servers the server pool should contain.
+If the number of servers in a server pool is below the value of this attribute, then Oracle Clusterware automatically moves servers from elsewhere into the server pool until the number of servers reaches the attribute value or until there are no free servers available from less important pools. - MAX_SIZE: The maximum number of servers the server pool can contain. - IMPORTANCE: A number from 0 to 1000 (0 being least important) that ranks a server pool among all other server pools in a cluster.